panosven/panosven.github.io/index.md

 ---

 Hi, and welcome!
-I am a PhD student in Economics student at <a href="https://www.liverpool.ac.uk/management/" style="color:#0066cc; text-decoration:none;">
+I am a PhD student in Economics at <a href="https://www.liverpool.ac.uk/management/" style="color:#0066cc; text-decoration:none;">
 University of Liverpool Management School (ULMS)
 </a>
 My research interests lie in the area of quantitative macroeconomics, with a special interest in financial frictions, heterogeneity, and the role of capital flows.
 Over the years, I have conducted research at the Bank of Greece, the European Central Bank, and the Bank of Lithuania.